 He has given performances of several concertos including Mozart, Haydn and Strauss, as well as Schumann’s Konzertstück alongside Stefan Dohr, Nury Guarnaschelli and David Melgar.

 Jose is very active as a chamber musician and has appeared alongside various ensembles including members of the Vienna Philharmonic Orchestra, Spanish Horns, and Cosmos Wind Quintet, and is a member of the Argotti Ensemble as well as the Chamber Orchestra of the Festival Lyrique International de Belle- Île-en-Mer, France.

 Apart from his performances as soloist and his orchestral work, he is very much sought after as a teacher and is regularly in demand for masterclasses both in Spain and overseas.
 He was professor on the teaching panel of Alicante’s prestigious Brass Academy during 2019/20 academic year.
 International pedagogical projects have included Filarmónica Joven de Colombia with Mahler Chamber Academy and Sinfónica Azteca in Mexico (2023).

 He has repeatedly been invited to sit on audition panels and in February of 2019 he was also invited as part of the international jury of Spain’s National Competition “Juventudes Musicales” in Madrid.

-For the last three years he has been artistic consultant for the Malta Youth Orchestra, and in September 2019 was appointed its artistic director.
+In 2016 he was made artistic consultant for the Malta Youth Orchestra, and in September 2019 was appointed its artistic director.

 José plays a hand-hammered yellow brass Alexander 103 model and is a K&G Artist.